ngn13/clyde-blocker/README.md

 ## ⚙ Getting your discord token
-The program will ask you to enter your discord token, if you don't know how to get your token, [here's a random tutorial that i found on youtube](https://www.youtube.com/watch?v=b1SY4zTNnAE) Also if get any errors etc. [create an issue](https://github.com/ngn13/clyde-blocker/issues)
+The program will ask you to enter your discord token, if you don't know how to get your token, [here's a random tutorial that i found on youtube](https://www.youtube.com/watch?v=b1SY4zTNnAE)

+And if get any errors etc. [create an issue](https://github.com/ngn13/clyde-blocker/issues)

 <br>